qminer/qtopology/docs/std-nodes.md

 This spout sends GET request without any request-body to a specified url (fixed or provided inside data) in regualr time intervals and forwards the response.

-The result of the call will be emitted into topology, with a single property `body` that will contain the body of the response.
+The result of the call will be emitted into the topology after each time interval (the `repeat` parameter), with a single property `body` that will contain the body of the response.

 ```````````````````````````````json
 {